IBM/aspera-cli/docs/README.erb.md

 * this option has a _value_ of: `VAL1`
 * the command has one additional _argument_: `VAL2`

 When the value of a command, option or argument is constrained by a fixed list of values, it is possible to use the first letters of the value only, provided that it uniquely identifies a value.
-For example `<%=$cmd%> conf ov` is the same as `<%=$cmd%> config overview`.
+For example `<%=cmd%> conf ov` is the same as `<%=cmd%> config overview`.

 The value of options and arguments is evaluated with the [Extended Value Syntax](#extended).